Close

 Streamlined Taxation System

 This complex tax structure often led to confusion and increased administrative burden for insurance buyers, insurers, and intermediaries.
-However, with the implementation of GST, the tax structure has been streamlined, making it easier for insurance buyers to understand and comply with tax regulations.
+GST has replaced multiple taxes with a single tax, making it simpler for insurance buyers to calculate and pay their taxes accurately.

 Uniform Tax Treatment